Wignacourt Aqueduct: First interpretation

 The "first" fountain which was connected to the aqueduct is the Wignacourt Fountain, then located in St. George's Square in Valletta, facing the Grandmaster's Palace.
 It was officially inaugurated on 21 April 1625, marking the arrival of water in Valletta.
 This fountain was symbolic of Wignacourt as, similar to the other monuments of the aqueduct, it had a Fleur-des-Lis on top.
 There is an early 18th century painting of the square with this fountain included.
 The inauguration ceremony of the aqueduct on 21 April 1615 was held at this fountain.
 The original fountain was Baroque but less decorated and was ordered to be demolished on 2 January 1745.

 The "Pinto fountain" was inaugurated on 18 January 1746 by Grand Master Pinto.
 When the square became a parade ground for the British military, the fountain was first relocated close by to the Palace of Justice (later destroyed and replaced) and then to St. Philip's Gardens in Floriana, where it remains today.
-Architect Said says that the fountain was moved away by the knights, prior British rule, as evidenced with some paintings.
+Architect Said says that the fountain was moved away by the knights, prior to British rule, as evidenced in some paintings.

 Second interpretation

 Other views say that the fountain was only renovated by Pinto and not destroyed.
 The missing Fleur-de-lis was removed at some point, and was replaced by an alternative.
-Originally the fountain had two basins while with the addition it now has three.
-The third basin was added much before deciding to completely remove the Baroque fountain from the square.
+Originally the fountain had two basins while, with the addition, it now has three.
+The third basin was added much before deciding to relocate the Baroque fountain from the square.

 The fountain consists of a large circular basin with three smaller seashell-like basins above it, supported on a pedestal containing sculpted dolphins.
 It is scheduled as a Grade 1 monument.
-The fountain has been restored, after years of neglect.
+The fountain has been restored after years of neglect.